 Biological Negative Feedback

-- Human body temperature - The hypothalamus of a human responds to temperature fluctuations and responds accordingly.
+- Human body temperature - The hypothalamus of a human reacts to temperature fluctuations and responds accordingly.
 If the temperature drops, the body shivers to bring up the temperature and if it is too warm, the body will sweat to cool down due to evaporation.

 - Human blood pressure - When blood pressure increases, signals are sent to the brain from the blood vessels.
-Signals are sent to the heart from the brain and heart rate slows down, thus helping blood pressure to return to normal.
+Signals are sent to the heart from the brain, and heart rate slows down, thus helping blood pressure to return to normal.

 - Production of human red blood cells (erythropoiesis) - A decrease in oxygen is detected by the kidneys and they secrete erythropoietin.
 This hormone stimulates the production of red blood cells.